ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 We intentionally skipped over a number of topics.

-One of them was why we used a Normal distribution with scale of 0.1 to propose a different value, rather than a different scale.
+One of them was why we used a normal distribution with scale of 0.1 to propose a different value, rather than a different scale.
 As it turns out the, scale parameter is a tunable hyperparameter, and in PyMC3 we do perform tuning as well.